garrentmh/100-days-of-code/log.md

 Today's Progress: Completed all 10 challenges in Scrimba for CSS challenge

 Thoughts: Not too bad in implementing the css, except for when to use <a> and <button>, and display:inline block - which only applies when we want to adjust the "link" when covering the text.

+***Day 10: January 18, 2023***

+Today's Progress: Learnt Margin in children, position relative, absolute and fixed, self-align

+Thoughts: Realised that my display:flex concept is not as strong as I thought.
+For now, let's move on and learnt along the way and get into JS.